premgodara-oss/Drum-Kit/README.md

 3. Open   'index.html' in your browser to view the application.
 ## Usage
 Open the application in your web browser.
-Press the following keys to play the corresponding drum sounds:
+Press the following Buttons to play the corresponding Drum Sounds:

 - `w` - [Drum 1]
 - `a` - [Drum 2]